MLHale/nebraska-gencyber/teachers/github/README.md

 > ![updateremote](./img/remoteupdate.png)

 As mentioned before in the introduction, git version control is very efficient for text files.
 It does not store entire files for old versions but only the differences.
 So it is prudent to make frequent commits and then push these changes to the remote repository - so that you have as many checkpoints as possible should you need to roll back.
+To keep the master branch commits clean, it is advisable to do feature development and testing in a feature branch and then merge with master.

 [Top](#table-of-contents)

 ### Step 5: Pull Remote Changes
 What happens if we make some changes to README.md on `Github.com`?
+Or another collaborator makes changes to it.
 How do we get these changes back into our local repository?
 We will learn just that in this step.

 So, I realized that I forgot to add a link to UNO's Cybersecurity programs in the README.md file.
 So I will make these changes and commit those changes on Github.com itself.